 Yaw is yaw, right?
 Or not…?

-When responsible for the dynamics of a 4WD EV, it is of utmost importance that understeer and oversteer are measured correctly so that the electric power is distributed correctly across the four wheels.
-So during my judging at Formula Student NL meeting in July ’25, I asked this to all teams, and guess what: none of them gave the correct answer… That motivated me to write this blog.
+When responsible for the dynamics of a 4WD EV, it is of utmost importance that understeer and oversteer are measured correctly such that the electric power is distributed correctly across the four wheels.
+Therefore, while judging at several Formula Student meetings, I asked all teams how they measure under/over steer, and guess what: none of them gave the correct answer… That motivated me to write this blog.

 Have you ever studied the data sheet of your Data Acquisition equipment, like a data logger including a GPS-receiver, thoroughly?
-The data sheet most likely states that the data logger produces the signals of the 6 degrees of freedom, including the rotation around the Z-axis.
-We call this yaw.
-And the datasheet of the optional GPSreceiver will also claim that it produces a yaw signal.
+The data sheet most likely states that the data logger produces the signals of the 6 degrees of freedom, including the rotation around the Z-axis, called yaw.
+And the datasheet of the optional GPS-receiver most likely also claims that it produces a yaw signal.
 So you get two yaw signals, but is there any difference between them?
 Well, you could say ‘yaw is yaw’, but that is not true.

 Let’s first look at the yaw signal from the data logger.
 Strictly speaking it is the yaw of the data logger itself.
 But we are interested in the yaw of the car, and therefore it is wise to install the data logger in (or as close as possible to) the CG.
 The yaw measured in this way is called the ‘Attitude Velocity’ (AttVel), as it tells us about the attitude of the car in top view.

-So: Attitude Velocity is about the movement of the car around its own CG, and Angular Velocity is about the movement of the CG around M!
+So: Attitude Velocity is the movement of the car around its own CG, and Angular Velocity is the movement of the CG around corner centre M!

 Concluding that the car ‘is neutral because AngVel = AttVel’ is a common mistake: imagine a car is in a steady oversteer situation during mid-cornering, like drifters do with full opposite lock.
-Then the AngVel is equal to AttVel, but the car is in full oversteer.
-Comparing the two equal yaws should NOT result to the conclusion that the car is neutral, but it only is an indication of change in one or both of them.
+In that case the AngVel is equal to AttVel, but the car is in full oversteer.
+Comparing the two equal yaws should NOT result to the conclusion that the car is neutral, but it only shows an indication of change in one or both of them.

-And concluding that the car is oversteered when Attvel is larger than AngVel is incorrect too: when a car might have been understeered during corner-entry and transient phase, but during mid-cornering it is correcting itself towards neutral behavior, then the AttVel is larger than AngVel for a short while.
-This could lead to the wrong conclusion that the car is oversteered, where it is just correcting itself into less understeer.
+And concluding that the car is oversteered when Attvel is larger than AngVel is incorrect too: imagine, a car has been understeered during corner-entry and transient phase, but during mid-cornering it is correcting itself towards neutral behavior, then the AttVel is larger than AngVel for a short while.
+This could lead to the wrong conclusion that the car is oversteered, where it is just correcting itself from understeer to neutral steer.

 When overlaying both signals you see that the AttVel often shows a more squiggly line than the AngVel: not only the inertia of the car in longitudinal direction is larger than the inertia around the Z-axis, resulting in a more stable AngVel, but the driver has a large influence on the AttVel too with his steering wheel and throttle.